-To qualify as an accredited investor, you must have an income of at least $200,000—$300,000, including a spouse—in each of the two past years.
-You must expect the same for the current year or have a net worth over $1 million—alone or including a spouse—excluding the value of a primary residence.
+To qualify as an accredited investor, you must have an income of at least $200,000 in each of the past two years.
+This bumps up to $300,000 if you include a spouse's income.
+You must expect the same for the current year or have a net worth over $1 million, excluding the value of a primary residence.
 If you do not meet these rules, you do not qualify to invest in hedge funds no matter how much experience you have with investments.

 Accredited investor rules are not limited to hedge funds.
 They apply to most any private placement investments that are not open to the public on a major stock market or exchange.
 To buy regular stocks, bonds, and other investments, you need the cash to cover the investment.
 To invest in private placements, you must meet the accredited investor threshold.

 Many hedge funds require more than just meeting the accredited investor threshold.
 Most have minimum account rules that put their funds out of reach for all but the richest people.

 Just Because You Can, Doesn’t Mean You Should